datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 keypoints:
 	- "Matplotlib is the engine behind plotnine and Pandas plots."
 	- "The object-oriented way of matplotlib makes detailed customization possible."
-	- Use `savefig` method to save a figure as a file;
+	- "Use `savefig` method to save a figure as a file."
 ---